canjs/can-stache-bindings/docs/to-parent.md

 @function can-stache-bindings.toParent {^to-parent}
 @parent can-stache-bindings.syntaxes 2

-@description One-way bind a value in the current [can-component::viewModel viewModel] to the parent scope.
+@description One-way bind a value in the current [can-component::ViewModel ViewModel] to the parent scope.

 @signature `{^child-prop}="key"`

-Exports `childProp` in the [can-component::viewModel viewModel] to [can-stache.key] in the parent [can-view-scope scope].
+Exports `childProp` in the [can-component::ViewModel ViewModel] to [can-stache.key] in the parent [can-view-scope scope].
 It also updates
 `key` with the value of `childProp` when `childProp` changes.

 ```